selirah/deel-autcomplete-component/questions.md

   }
 ```

-- Using React Context API - this methods involves creating a global state that can be accessed and modified by components at different levels of the component tree.
+- Using **React Context API** - this method involves creating a global state that can be accessed and modified by components at different levels of the component tree.
 The parent defines the context and provides a way for the child components to consume or make modifications using a **Provider** and **Consumer**.
   <br>
   Example
   <br>